gradescope/autograder_samples/docs/resources.md

 [SQLite3 with Gradescope](https://github.com/scotpatti/SQLiteAutograder) | A lightweight autograder for SQLite3.
 Handles multiple queries and returns the number right as the grade.
 Running six complex queries, students usually receive their grades in 6-10 seconds.
 [Racket with Gradescope](https://github.com/shriram/gradescope-racket) | An auto-grader for [Racket](https://racket-lang.org/)
-[UoL Autograder](https://uol-autograder.readthedocs.io/en/latest/) | University of Leeds autograder for C++ and Python [Tufts C/C++ Gradescope Autograder](https://gitlab.cs.tufts.edu/mrussell/gradescope-autograding) | A customizable C/C++ Autograder that integrates with Gradescope, along with instructions and scripts for custom container building and git integration.
+[UoL Autograder](https://uol-autograder.readthedocs.io/en/latest/) | University of Leeds autograder for C++ and Python [C/C++ Gradescope Autograder](https://gitlab.cs.tufts.edu/mrussell/gradescope-autograding) | A customizable C/C++ Autograder that integrates with Gradescope, along with instructions and scripts for custom container building and git integration.
 [Excel workbook autograder](https://github.com/roleohibachi/excel-autograder) | Using the "programming assignment" format to autograde a non-programming assignment in Excel format.